dyusuf/BinfoNet/README.md

 # AxoWise

+⚡ Maintained fork of the original [AxoWise project](https://github.com/BackofenLab/AxoWise) by the BackofenLab.
+🧪 Now under active development by [AxoForge](https://github.com/AxoForge).

 AxoWise is a web service tool engineered to convert complex networks of knowledge into contextual insights through interactive visualization and AI techniques.

 ## Motivation